PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 }
 ````

 That's it.
 Build the solution and start it.
 You should now see the `Configurator`.
 You'll see that `Mode` is currently not configured.
 This causes that the `TestClient` always starts the configurator.
 Set `Mode` to _`Local_RunMode`_ and save the configuration.
-Now the `TestClient` starts always the `SimpleShell`.
-If you want to start the configurator again just hold the CTRL key when the application is starting.
+Now the `TestClient` will start the `SimpleShell` by default.
+If you want to start the configurator again, just hold the CTRL key when the application is starting.

 The next chapter describes how to create a sample module.